ploidyverse/ploidyverseVcf/inst/doc/ploidyverse_VCF_specification.md

 meta(header(vcf))$SAMPLE
 ```

-or, using the `ploidyverseClasses` package:
+or, using the `ploidyverseVcf` package:

 ``` r
 sampleinfo(vcf)